 If you are told “gynecomastia treatment is easy”, I would ask them “why is it easy?”
 Listen to their answer and see if it makes sense based on what you know.
 If you engage their practices and you sense an air of unprofessional behavior or they are unorganized, I suggest keep on looking.

 If your surgeon offers only liposuction for your gynecomastia this is a big red flag.
-Liposuction is an important component in the successful treatment of gyno, but it can’t be the only tool in the toolbox.
-If you want your gyno gone for good, it will take more than just lipo.
+Liposuction is an important component in the successful treatment of gynecomastia, but it can’t be the only tool in the toolbox.
+If you want your gynecomastia gone for good, it will take more than just liposuction.

 There is no non-surgical treatment for gynecomastia.
 The gold standard treatment is removal of the gynecomastia tissue and appropriate contouring of the chest with liposuction.
 Energy based treatments like Bodytite, Thermage, and VelaSmooth will not treat gynecomastia.
 They are a guaranteed waste of your time and money.